-Upon receipt of a formal complaint, the Title IX Coordinator will provide written notice of the allegations and investigation to the parties.
+Upon receipt of a complaint, the Title IX Coordinator will provide written notice of the allegations and investigation to the Parties.
 The notice will include:

-- 1. Information about and a copy of this procedure, including the informal resolution process; - 2.
-The identity of the involved parties (if known); - 3.
-A summary of the allegations, including sufficient details known such as the conduct allegedly constituting sexual harassment under EP 1.204, the date and location of the alleged incidents, if known at the time; - 4.
-A statement that Respondent is presumed not responsible for the alleged conduct and that a determination regarding responsibility is made at the conclusion of the grievance process; - 5.
-Statement that the parties may have an advisor of their choice; - 6.
-Information that the parties may inspect and review all directly related evidence during the review and comment period; - 7.
-A statement regarding the code of conduct and consequences for making false statements; - 8.
-Any other policies and/or procedures implicated, with a copy of those policies and procedures; - 9.
-A statement about UH's policy on non-retaliation; - 10.
+- 1. A copy of EP 1.204, Interim Policy on Sex Discrimination (eff.
+8-1-24) and AP 1.204, Interim Administrative Complaint Procedures Regarding Sex Discrimination, (eff.
+8-1-24), which include information about informal resolution. - 2.
+A summary of the allegations, including details such as the conduct allegedly constituting Sex Discrimination under EP 1.204, the identities of the parties and witnesses, and the date and location of the alleged incidents. - 3.
+A statement that Respondent is presumed not responsible for the alleged conduct and that a determination regarding responsibility is made at the conclusion of the complaint process. - 4.
+Statement that the parties may have an Advisor of their choice at their own expense. - 5.
+The Parties are entitled to an equal opportunity to access the draft Fact-Finding Report that accurately describes the relevant and not otherwise impermissible evidence.
+The Parties are entitled to an equal opportunity to access the relevant and not otherwise impermissible evidence upon the request of any Party - 6.
+A statement regarding the code of conduct and consequences for making false statements. - 7.
+Any other policies and/or procedures implicated, with a copy of those policies and procedures. - 8.
+Prohibition of retaliation. - 9.
 The name(s) of the investigator(s) and their contact information.